IMG_1421

 she/her

 Kathy lives in Freedom with her husband and their dogs, and is the proud parent of two adult children and one granddaughter.
-She enjoys gardening, scrolling on TikTok, and finding things to put in her bicycle basket.
+She enjoys gardening, starting craft projects, and finding things to put in her bicycle basket.

 Five Questions with KATHY